aseriy/writings/crdb-views.md

   AP Southeast (Singapore)  | 421397 | 2024-01-01 00:00:28.748414 | 2025-12-31 21:36:30.986551 | 210984424 | -0.78571
 ```

-This view computes a number of data points for all the stations within each geographycal region.
+This view computes a number of data points for all the stations within each geographical region.
 We're going to insert some new data points for the `AP East (Hong Kong)` region and verify that our materialized view reflects that.

 First, let's pick a station for our new data points to insert.